 When people spoke up about patient transport, things started to change

-Changes are already happening after people across North Yorkshire shared their experiences of getting to healthcare.
+Changes are already happening after people across North Yorkshire shared their experiences with Healthwatch about getting to healthcare.

 Side view of a Yorkshire Ambulance Service NHS Trust patient transport vehicle parked on a residential street

-At York and Scarborough Teaching Hospitals NHS Foundation Trust, clearer information about the Healthcare Travel Costs Scheme is now available online, after people told us they did not know they could claim help with travel costs.
+They have also made clearer information available on their website about the Healthcare Travel Costs Scheme, helping people understand what financial support they may be entitled to, after people told Healthwatch they did not know they could claim help with travel costs.

 Looking at how care fits around people